This post needs a subtitle, so we’ll call it “How to Teach Our Children about Idolatry.”

 One thing about Christmas, it’s focus is on a baby.
 Christ Jesus was a baby 1 year, a man 33 years, but God forever eternal.
 I’ve always been told Christians must celebrate Christmas because it is a witness to a dieing world.
 I don’t know about that.
 I just don’t see people coming to Christ during the Christmas season among the hustle, bustle, and stress of the season.
 Maybe I’m wrong.
 Maybe millions come to the truth thru Nativity plays, candle light services, Christmas light displays.
 The pews are packed but I’ve never known one person to come to salvation during the season.
 I don’t think the story of Baby Jesus is as convicting as the rest of Scripture.

-I bring the nativity set (minus the wisemen, who came later) and we read about Christ’s birth and also John 1, where He came and Tabernacled with us.
+We started celebrating Sukkot and gather in our tent outside 🙂 I bring the nativity set (minus the wisemen, who came later) and we read about Christ’s birth and also John 1, where He came and Tabernacled with us.
 If it’s not too cold (Sukkot was late this year, we already had snow on the ground) we have some meals out there.
 The kids love it, we dig into the Word, there’s no holiday trappings.

 I once was listening to a Christian explain about satanist and new-agers.
 He mentioned that to them, their birthday is the most important day in their life, because of astrology.
 It hit me if that is why Christ Jesus didn’t command us to celebrate His birthday.
 He told us to remember His death, but not necessarily His birth.
 He came to fulfill Scripture (and in my opinion, to fulfill the Feasts), not to be “celebrated.”